Efficient Hamiltonian, structure and trace distance learning of Gaussian states: Results

-In this paper, we make substantial progress or deliver the first results on three fundamental problems related to learning Gaussian quantum states: learning in trace distance, Hamiltonian learning and graph learning.
-We will state all of our results in terms of parameters that control the complexity of the Gaussian states.
-First, the amount of squeezing in the Gaussian state (namely the operator norm of the symplectic diagonalization matrix $S$), the ``temperature'' of the state (as measured by its largest and smallest symplectic eigenvalues $d_{\min},d_{\max}$), the maximal displacement $t_{\max}$, the number of modes $m$ and the maximal degree of the graph of the Hamiltonian $\Delta$.
-For all our results we will assume we have constant-size bounds on the relevant parameters.
 Moreover, \textit{all of our results only require heterodyne measurements, which are easy to implement experimentally, and have polynomial postprocessing in the number of modes}.
 As is well-known and explained in detail in Sec.~\ref{sec:learning_covariance}, given a Gaussian state $\rho$ with covariance matrix $V$, performing a heterodyne measurement corresponds to sampling from a Gaussian random vector with covariance matrix given by $V+I/2$.
 Thus, by resorting to standard concentration inequalities of Gaussian random variables, we show in Sec.~\ref{sec:learning_covariance} how to estimate the entries of the covariance matrix by simply taking the empirical average, subtracting the identity and projecting onto the set of valid covariance matrices.
 This procedure is the bread and butter of all our algorithms, as we always depart from some estimate of the covariance matrix.
-In particular, we show that
+In particular, we show that it suffices to take

-samples suffice to obtain a covariance matrix estimate such that all entries are $\epsilon$ close to the true with probability of success at least $1-\delta$.
+samples to obtain a covariance matrix estimate such that all entries are $\epsilon$ close to the true with probability of success at least $1-\delta$.

 The second ingredient that is present in the majority of our proofs are continuity bounds for the Hamiltonian in terms of the covariance matrix and vice-versa and are discussed in Sec.~\ref{sec:conntinuity_bounds}.
 These are akin to the bounds derived in~\cite{2004.07266} for spin system, although our proofs are based on techniques from matrix analysis and theirs more on techniques from many-body systems.
 We believe that these continuity bounds are of independent interest.